internetee/registry/doc/epp-examples.md

   </response>
 <trID>
   <clTRID>ABC-12345</clTRID>
-  <svTRID>ccReg-1317985794</svTRID>
+  <svTRID>ccReg-7680945421</svTRID>
 </trID>
 </epp>
 ```

-### EPP Domain with valid user with citizen as an owner does not create domain without contacts and registrant
+### EPP Domain with citizen as an owner does not create domain without contacts and registrant

 REQUEST: